xbeat/Machine-Learning/README.md

 Levels of Measurement in Machine Learning

 Levels of measurement, also known as scales of measurement, are fundamental concepts in statistics and machine learning.
 They categorize data based on the properties and constraints of the measurements.
 Understanding these levels is crucial for selecting appropriate statistical methods and machine learning algorithms.
 In this presentation, we'll explore the four main levels of measurement: nominal, ordinal, interval, and ratio, along with their applications in Python-based machine learning.

+## Time-Series Analysis with PySpark Window Functions

+Introduction to Window Functions in PySpark

+Window functions are powerful tools for performing calculations across a set of rows that are related to the current row.
+In time-series analysis, they allow us to compute moving averages, running totals, and other time-based aggregations efficiently.
+This slideshow will explore how to leverage window functions for time-series analysis in PySpark using Python.

 ## Leveraging Graph Structures to Enhance LLM Performance with GraphRAG